nrxus/recipes/README.md

-# recipes
+# Recipes & Recetas

-A book of (mostly peruvian) recipes
+Receipes of (mostly peruvian) meals and baked goods

-## Setup

-Run setup/setup.sh to install a pre-commit hook that builds the recipe book.